StarTech.com 1M Thunderbolt 3 USB C Cable (40Gbps)

-This cable supports data transfer rates of 40Gbps when connected to a Thunderbolt 3 device, so you can transfer photo and video files at four times the speed of a USB 3.1 Gen 2 (10Gbps) cable.
-For example, you can transfer a 4K movie in seconds.
+Transfer a 4K movie in seconds and complete backups in minutes with this Thunderbolt 3 USB-C cable, supporting data transfer rates of 40Gbps when connected to a Thunderbolt 3 device.
+You can transfer photo and video files at four times the speed of a USB 3.1 (10Gbps) cable.

-The cable supports up to 5K 60Hz video for astonishing resolution, contrast, and color depth with a Thunderbolt monitor.
-It can also be used with a Thunderbolt 3 dock to drive dual 4K displays.
+The cable supports up to 5K 60Hz video for astonishing resolution, contrast, and colour depth with a Thunderbolt monitor.
+Or, use the cable with a Thunderbolt 3 dock to drive dual 4K displays.

-This Thunderbolt 3 cable delivers up to 100W of power for charging a laptop.
-It lets you keep your Thunderbolt 3 devices powered without having to carry around an additional power supply.
+The Thunderbolt 3 Type-C cable delivers up to 100W of power for charging a Thunderbolt 3 laptop.
+It lets you keep your Thunderbolt 3 devices powered without needing an additional power supply.

 |Connector From||Thunderbolt 3 (USB-C) Male|